Authored with support from MinutesLink — AI note taker for cloud meetings.

 Break up information with headings, bullet points, or short paragraphs.
 This improves readability.

 Make every word count.
-Long-winded explanations can lose your audience, so stick only to relevant details and cut any filler.
+Long-winded explanations can lose your audience, so stick only to relevant details.

 Proofread to eliminate grammar and spelling mistakes.
 A polished memo reflects professionalism and attention to detail.